 The epiretinal membrane is a fibrocellular membrane that forms on the inner surface of the retina.
 Generally, the epiretinal membrane affects the macula, which is the central portion of the retina that helps us to distinguish fine details like reading and recognizing faces.
 While an epiretinal membrane can have minimal symptoms and can be checked every 6 months, in some cases it can lead to vision loss and visual metamorphopsia (visual distortion).

 Epiretinal membranes form when glial cells on the surface layer of the retina migrate and start to grow in a membranous sheet on the retinal surface.
 The most common cause of an epiretinal membrane is a condition called posterior vitreous detachment, where the vitreous gel that fills the eye separates from the retina, causing imperceptible tears (micro-tears) and symptoms of floaters and flashes.

-The risk of complications with a vitrectomy is small, with about 1 in 100 patients developing retinal detachment and 1 in 2000 developing an infection after surgery.
+The risk of complications from a vitrectomy is small, with about 1 in 100 patients developing a retinal detachment and 1 in 2000 developing an infection after surgery.